Rinku1806/PageObjectModel_JavaR/README.md

-# Page object Model for web testing using Selenium and Java.
+# Page Object Model for web testing using Selenium and Java.